vman241308/face_detection_javascript/README.md

 ```

-##### Infobar

-`FaceDetect` provides you with a UI component to display welcome messages, status or instruction messages called `Infobar`.
++ **Infobar**: `FaceDetect` provides you with a UI component to display welcome messages, status or instruction messages called `Infobar`.
 In order to use it, you will need to add the `infobar` placeholder to your markup.

 ```html